 Social media has become an accepted way to recognize donors, but in my experience, it has taken a few years to be taken seriously by some nonprofit organizations.
-While some contributors prefer to remain anonymous (be sure to ask), others enjoy being thanked publicly on social media.
-Smart nonprofit organizations should review their donor lists, ask if their sponsors would like to be recognized on social media, and develop consistent plans to recognize them online.
-Social media has become an integral component of nonprofit stewardship today, and nonprofits can no longer ignore its importance to building and maintaining successful donor relationships.
+While some contributors prefer to remain anonymous (always be sure to ask), others enjoy being thanked publicly on social media.
+Smart nonprofit organizations should review their donor lists, ask sponsors if they would like to be recognized on social media, and develop consistent online recognition plans.
+In fact, social media has become an integral component of nonprofit stewardship today, and nonprofits can no longer ignore its importance to building and maintaining successful donor relationships.

-I have noticed some social savvy companies are starting to request a certain number of “tweets,” “retweets” and other kinds of platform posts as part of their grant contracts.
-While I have only seen a few companies do this, I suspect the trend will continue as companies clamor for the attention of nonprofit audiences.
+I have noticed social savvy corporate donors are starting to request a certain number of “tweets,” “retweets” and other kinds of platform posts as part of their grant contracts.
+I suspect the trend of dedicated postings will increase as companies clamor for the attention of nonprofit and “social good” audiences.
 And while nonprofits sometimes balk, I have found the task is far from odious.
-But it does require thoughtful planning, calendaring and ongoing curation.
-And for those grant follow-up reports, be sure to capture your social mentions and include those for even greater impact.
+But this does require thoughtful planning, calendaring and ongoing curation.
+When it comes to grant follow-up reports, be sure to capture your social mentions and include those to underscore your appreciation.

-If you have any doubts companies are eager to link arms with nonprofit and social good causes, you might enjoy reading a study by Richard D. Waters, Ph.D. and Holly K. Ott, M.S. in the Public Relations Journal (Vol. 8, 2014), “Corporate Social Responsibility and the Nonprofit Sector.”
+If you have any doubt companies are eager to link arms with nonprofit and social good causes, you might enjoy reading a study by Richard D. Waters, Ph.D. and Holly K. Ott, M.S. in the Public Relations Journal, “Corporate Social Responsibility and the Nonprofit Sector.”

 Nicole Fallon wrote for Business News Daily, “What is Corporate Social Responsibility?”
 (December, 2014).
-This quote indicates how important corporate support for nonprofit causes is to acquiring talented employees:
+The following discussion indicates how important corporate support for nonprofit causes is to acquiring talented employees:

 “The next generation of employees is seeking out employers that are focused on the triple bottom line: people, planet and revenue,” Cooney told Business News Daily.
 “Coming out of the recession, corporate revenue has been getting stronger.
 Companies are encouraged to put that increased profit into programs that give back.”

 For my colleagues who still believe social media is a waste of time (yes, you know who you are), I will share a story about how important being actively engaged online can help you with research and attracting new prospects.

-I participated in a sustainability Twitter “chat” featuring representatives of a leading American corporation.
-The online discussion focused on the company’s sustainability efforts, a topic about which I am passionate.
-The chat included mention of the need for more STEM-savvy employees, and discussed corporate efforts to support K-12 science, technology, engineering and math education to help young people develop 21st century workplace skills.
+I participated in a sustainability Twitter “chat” a few months ago featuring representatives of a leading American corporation.
+During the discussion, there was mention of the need for more STEM-savvy employees.
+Those participating discussed corporate efforts to support K-12 science, technology, engineering and math education, aimed at helping young people develop 21st century workplace skills.

-Social media stewardship is good for business, and it is good for your nonprofit organization.
-For additional advice, you might also enjoy reading Elizabeth Chung for Classy, “3 Social Media Strategies to Improve Donor Stewardship” (ca. 2015).
+Social media stewardship is good for business and it is good for your nonprofit organization.